prof3ssorSt3v3/mad9014-f22-hybrids/7-arrays.md

 3. Write a function that accepts an Array of Date objects and sorts them according to their month value.
 4. Write a function that accepts an Array and will move the first value in the Array to the last position in the Array.
 The function returns the updated Array.
 5. Write a function that accepts an Array of Strings.
 The function will use the `filter()` method and the `sort()` method to remove any String that is longer than 5 characters and then sorts the Strings alphabetically.
 The function returns the new filtered and sorted array.
 6. Write a function that accepts an Array of Strings.
-The function will use the `map()` method to create a new array that holds the length of each string.
+The function will use the `map()` method to create a new array which holds the length of each string.
 Return the new array with the lengths.

 ## Submission